AY2526S1-CS2113-T11-2/tp/docs/UserGuide.md

 - If no budget is set, you'll see `[no budget set]` instead of the progress bar
 - Only **marked** expenses count toward your total expenses
 - The alert automatically updates to reflect your current financial status
-- Budget percentages are clamped between 0% and 100% for display, but the "Over by" amount shows exact overspending
+- The alert displays "Over by" amount when remaining balance is negative, and "Remaining" amount otherwise.

 ---